Created: 24 Apr 2023

 FHIR apps can connect directly with FHIR-enabled servers, much as internet users anywhere on the planet may access the same URL.

-FHIR is based on standard technology such as XML, JSON, HTTP, OAuth, GraphQL, and REST, which makes it easy to implement and integrate with existing systems.
+FHIR uses the standard technology including XML, JSON, HTTP, OAuth, GraphQL, and REST, making it easier to integrate into existing technologies.

-These resources can be combined to create a comprehensive patient record, which can easily exchange between healthcare systems and applications.
+The resources can be joined to form the full patient profile, which can seamlessly share information between different healthcare systems and applications.

 FHIR offers a framework for extending and altering resources so that any system may read them, regardless of how they were created.
 Extension definitions can be fetched using the exact mechanism as other resources.
 Each resource may include a human-readable text representation in HTML.